andersshenholm/andersshenholm/README.md

-Hi everyone, I’m Anders.
-I'm a student of CS trying to get involved with public projects.
-I'm most interested in user-focused design and computer security.
+Hi, I’m Anders.
+I'm a long-time student of CS.
+I'm most interested in computer networks and security.